Board Members

 Read More

-Rob has provided long term representation for his local club as president and secretary, long term representation of two local angling associations as president and is a past member of the state Fisheries Co-Management Council.
-He has been on the Fisheries Revenue Allocation Committee (FRAC), is a past Chairman and member of the Recreational Fishing Licence Working Group, member of the Murray Darling Basin Murray Cod Fishery Advisory Group, the North Central Catchment Management Authority Community Leaders Group, Chair of the Northcentral CMA Gunbower, Lower Loddon Native Fish Recovery Plan and a current member of the Snobs Creek Fish Hatchery and Liberation Governance Board.
-He is a current member of the DELWP Riparian Forum Advisory Group and Life Member of the Mid Northern and Wimmera Angling Associations and Donald Angling Club.
+Rob has provided long term representation of the Donald Angling Club as president and secretary, long term representation of two local angling associations as president and is a past member of the state Fisheries Co-Management Council.
+He has been a member of the Fisheries Revenue Allocation Committee (FRAC), is a past Chairman and member of the Recreational Fishing Licence Working Group, Currently, the Chair of the North Central CMA Native Fish Recovery Flagship Waterways Project PSC.
+He is a past member of the DEECA Riparian Forum Advisory Group, Snobs Creek Fish Hatchery Advisory Board and Life Member of the Mid Northern and Wimmera Angling Associations and Donald Angling Club.
 Rob’s efforts have also earnt him the National Mal Ramsay Lifetime Achievement Award 2012.
-Rob has always been interested in water quality and has recently completed 25 years of voluntary water monitoring with the North Central CMA Waterwatch Program.
+Rob has always been interested in water quality and has recently completed 30 years of voluntary water monitoring with the North Central CMA Waterwatch Program.
+Rob is also a current member of the Grampians Wimmera Mallee Water Recreational Water Committee.

-Rob has a very strong affinity in habitat protection and reinstatement, environmental and recreational water allocations, and as a member of the National Fish Habitat Network continues to promote the values of fish habitat and projects that protect and restore habitat in Rivers, Creeks, Wetlands and Water Storage Reservoirs, especially woody habitat.
+Rob has a very strong affinity in habitat protection and reinstatement, measurable environmental water deliverables and a strong supporter of recreational water allocations, and as a past member of the National Fish Habitat Network, Murray-Darling Murray Cod Taskforce, Native Fish Strategy, and continues to promote the values of fish habitat and projects that protect and restore habitat in Rivers, Creeks, Wetlands and Water Storage Reservoirs, especially woody habitat.

-Rob joined the VRFish Board to promote the interests of all Victorian recreational fishers and to apply his knowledge regarding strategic business directives, financial management and skills associated with responding to government policy directives to promote the best outcomes for recreational fishers.
+Rob joined the VRFish Board to promote the interests of all Victorian recreational fishers and to apply his knowledge regarding strategic business directives, financial management and skills associated with responding to government policy directives to promote the best possible long-term outcomes for all recreational fishers.

-Appointed to the VRFish Board in 2024, Scott is the Vice President of the Dunlop Bayswater Angling Club and the Secretary/Treasurer of Howqua Angling Clubs Association.
+Scott joined the Board in 2024 and is currently the VRFish Deputy Chair.
+He is the Vice President of the Dunlop Bayswater Angling Club and the Secretary/Treasurer of Howqua Angling Clubs Association.

 Read More